What is cancer?

 Hormone therapy: Since certain types of breast cancer depend on the female hormone estrogen to grow, blocking the action or production of estrogen may be required to effectively treat the cancer.

 Biological therapy: This class of therapy involves the administration of highly specific antibodies which recognize specific proteins on breast cancer cells.
-These antibodies can then lead to e
+These agents can then lead to either the death of cancer cells or the prevention of their growth and spread.